GoogleContainerTools/skaffold/docs/content/en/docs/how-tos/builders/_index.md

 This page discusses how to set up Skaffold to use the tool of your choice to build Docker images.

-At this moment, Skaffold supports the following tools to build your image:
+Skaffold supports the following tools to build your image:

 * Dockerfile locally with Docker
 * Dockerfile remotely with Google Cloud Build